MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 You can fully manage Surface Hub settings via Intune in the following ways:

 - Create a **Device restriction profile** from options available directly in the Intune UI such as turning a feature on or off or choosing a preset value from a drop-down list.
 See [Configure device restriction profiles](#configure-device-restriction-profiles).
 - Create a **Device configuration profile** and select a template that includes a logical grouping of settings for a feature or technology.
-See [Create Device configuration profiles] (#create-device-configuration-profiles.
+See [Create Device configuration profiles] (#create-device-configuration-profiles).
 - Create a **Custom configuration profile** that lets you extend the scope of management by implementing Configuration service provider (CSP) based policy settings.
 These consist of OMA Uniform Resource Identifier (OMA URI) values that map to Registry keys or feature settings.
-See [Configure custom configuration profiles](#configure-custom-configuraion-profiles).
+See [Configure custom configuration profiles](#configure-custom-configuration-profiles).

 ### Configure device restriction profiles